 a.
 Conduct meetings for organizers and team leaders prior to the event, including during the week of the event and on Saturday morning prior to the arrival of volunteers, to organize the event, and train and coordinate team leaders in mussel identification, location (GPS) and data collection, site and volunteer selection, distribution of materials and logistics of the event.

 b.
 Volunteer training to be provided by VDGIF prior to deployment in teams with team leaders Saturday morning.
 Volunteers to be trained in returning mussels to the water and provided information with which to distinguish between Asian Clams (not to be salvaged), and pistolgrips and other mussels.
 Volunteers to be provided information prior to the event on what to expect and how to come prepared.

 c.
-VDGIF to provide three teams experienced in mussel identification to identify and tally mussels by species; other volunteer teams to focus on counting and salvaging total numbers of mussels.
+VDGIF to provide up to three teams experienced in mussel identification to identify and tally mussels by species; other volunteer teams to focus on counting and salvaging total numbers of mussels.
 (Volunteers to identify only pistolgrip mussels.)

 d.
 Appropriate data collection sheets to be provided.

 e.
 Mussel salvage sites to be selected and prioritized based on likely mussel habitat and previous mussel findings.

 f.
 Hours of event to be organized to optimize volunteer time.